tbanks582/cs412_final/README.md

 input/output format:

-The first line is the total flow of the network.
-Then, each edge that is part of the min cut is printed on a separate line.
+The first line of input is the number of vertexes, then the number of edges to add.
+The rest of the input encodes edges as u,v,w.
-First line of the output has the cost of the longest path, and the second line prints the path itself.
+First line of the output prints the graph, second prints the solution and cost, third prints the result of verification, fourth prints wall clock time using python's time.time_ns().

 sample input:\
 6 9 \